 Cool-Down:

-An upper/lower split routine allows you to focus more intensely on specific muscle groups, promoting balanced muscle growth.
+An upper/lower split workout routine allows you to focus more intensely on specific muscle groups, promoting balanced muscle growth.

 Upper Body Day: